MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Climb the Pyramid

 Using an `Azure Resource Manager Template` (ARM Template) as the subject under test we are asking to test a JSON configuration file.
 I have not yet heard of a Unit Testing framework for configuration files like YAML, HTML or JSON, I am only aware of [linter](https://en.wikipedia.org/wiki/Lint_(software)).
 Having said that:

 When following the best practices of Infrastructure as Code by using a [`declarative approach`](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#approach) to provision resources there really is no *unit* or smallest executable unit to test except the configuration file itself, which contains the desired state of the environment.
 Hence you should make sure your unit is thoroughly tested using available tools and practices.

 ### Unit Tests

 I personally refer to an `ARM template unit tests` as a `static code analysis`.
 So validating, checking and parsing the configuration file - the ARM template.
 (There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20))

 ### Integration Tests

 Additionally we found in our project that you can only safely say  an ARM template is valid when you actually deploy it once.
 Let the Azure Resource Manager Engine expand, validate and EXECUTE the template with all its necessary dependencies and parameters.
 This might be refereed to a System or `Integration Test` and will take some time until you can actually assert on the return, but we found it worthwhile having.

-If you have additional `imperative` scripts (e.g. post configuration, custom script extension, DSC) you want to test I would emphasize to unit tests these scripts and Mock any Az native calls.
+If you have additional `imperative` scripts like post configuration, custom script extension, DSC, you want to test I would emphasize to unit tests these scripts and Mock any Az native calls.
-You don't want to test if the implementation of these scripts (e.g. Get-AzResource) are correct but if your logic of execution is as expected.
-So assert if your mocks are called and validate your code flow.
+You don't want to test the implementation of commands like `Get-AzResource`, but if your logic of execution and custom code is doing what is expected.
+Assert if your mocks are called and validate your code flow.

 ![Test Pyramid](/img/test-iac/psconfeu19_test_iac.jpg){: .center-block :}